 The first priority is the wellbeing of the individual.
 As such, the reporting person will not be victimised or treated unfairly for reporting an incident.
 If the reporting person is not satisfied with the way in which the College has dealt with a complaint, the reporting person can seek further advice from an outside agency such as the Human Rights Commission or the Equal Opportunity Commission or other relevant government agency.

 Support for the Accused

-Persons accused of bullying, discrimination, sexual harassment, or sexual assault are able to access a range of support services included in the related documents.
+Persons accused of bullying, discrimination, sexual discrimination, sexual harassment, or sexual assault are able to access a range of support services included in the related documents.
 Where persons accused of sexual misconduct have been directed to stay away from an AC campus or delivery site, they may draw upon the services of external providers.